te-papa/aws-key-disabler/readme.md

 # AWS Key disabler

-The AWS Key rotator is a Lambda function that disables AWS access keys after a set amount of time in order to reduce the risk associated with old access keys.
+The AWS Key disabler is a Lambda function that disables AWS access keys after a set amount of time in order to reduce the risk associated with old access keys.

 ## Current Limitations

-The key will only send to a designated address as EC2 accounts don't have an email address associated with them Keys are only disabled, not deleted or replaced
+* The key will only send to a designated address as EC2 accounts don't have an email address associated with them
+* Keys are only disabled, not deleted or replaced

 ## Prerequisites